 Why this matters to you

 The district you live in determines who represents you in Atlanta and in Washington.
-The lines that define that district — where they start, where they end, and which communities they include — are drawn by politicians.
-And those lines are about to be redrawn in a way that will shape Georgia elections for the next decade.
+Those lines — where they start, where they end, which communities they include — are drawn by politicians.
+And they're about to be redrawn in a way that will shape Georgia elections for the next decade.

 What the ruling actually changed